 Adjectives are words that describe nouns.
 For example, “the good dog” and “the bad man”.
 Nouns preceded or followed by adjectives are noun phrases.
 Examples are "the hot sun" and "the man over there".

 Adverbs are words that describe verbs, for example, John ran slowly or Mary cycled quickly.
 Adverbs are also comparative, e.g, better and worse, and superlative, best and worst.

 It is apparent that a wide vocabulary of these functional words is invaluable when you want to write a feature or article.
 Constant reading and learning new words is the best way to grow your vocabulary.

 However, simply trying to learn from reading can be a slow and arbitrary process.
-In order to write well, you need to fix the words in your mind, to link them to other ideas, and to make constant use of them.
+In order to write well, you need to fix the words in your mind, link them to other ideas, and make constant use of them.

 By practising the following exercises, you will widen your vocabulary and gradually master the techniques that come to your aid when you are faced with an unexpected writing task.
 It is wise to always have a dictionary at hand.

 One way to expand your word power is by playing with hypernyms and hyponyms.

 A hypernym is a generic word that refers to other words with a similar meaning, one example is “food”.